tinko26/ao/docs/api/src/ao_sys/ao_queue4obj.h.md

 };
 ```

-This type represents the inserting into a queue for objects.
-It consists of the following members.

 | `async` | The asynchronous event. |
 | `node` | The node for the queue's list of insertings. |
 | `ptr` | The pointer to the object to insert. |